 The pharmacy will process all your NEW/RENEWAL prescriptions (NO REFILLS), and will send you a text when they are ready for pickup.

-When picking up prescriptions, customers must have a military ID card for all beneficiaries 14 years and older.
+When picking up prescriptions, customers must have a military ID card for all beneficiaries 10 years and older (Age has been updated).
 A photocopy or a digital copy (front and back) of the ID card may be used.
 For prescriptions that are ready on the Pharmacy’s shelf, please use the Pick-Up window, located at Window #7 in the lobby, for expedited service (no ticket from the kiosk required).

 The Pharmacy will keep completed prescriptions on the shelf for 10 business days before returning them to stock.
 According to federal law, the Pharmacy cannot dispense prescriptions that expire before they are picked up.